 - Real-time scenarios

-In an uncertain economy, the assumptions that underpin cash flow planning need to be constantly updated to reflect actual trading conditions, and they should be easy to amend to produce different scenarios.
+In an uncertain economy, the assumptions that underpin cash flow management need to be constantly updated to reflect actual trading conditions, and they should be easy to amend to produce different scenarios.
 That means users need to be able to change the business rules that shape the model—such as regrouping customers by different attributes and forecasting new values for key metrics for DSO and bad debt provision—all by themselves and without having to wait for results.

 Such scenario analysis is impractical in solutions where users need expertise in advanced scripting to make changes to business rules and where calculation is done in batch mode.
 By using the Anaplan platform, authorized users can quickly copy and amend existing models through the intuitive modeling interface, and can evaluate various iterations to quickly forecast scenarios.